civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

 </details>

 3\.
 Go to the "Token configuration" section and add the following claims:
     -  Optional claims: `acct`, `email`.
-These determine what information about the user will be set to Civiform.
+These determine what information about the user will be set to CiviForm.
     -  Groups claims: `Security groups`.
-These allows Civiform to authenticate via a security group.
+These allows CiviForm to authenticate via a security group.

 <details>
   <summary>Screenshots</summary>